Bihar Legislative Assembly: Bihar Legislative Assembly terms

 Following are the dates of constitution and dissolution of the Bihar Legislative Assembly.
 First sitting date and date of completion of term for each Vidhan Sabha can be different from the constitution and dissolution dates (respectively).

 Working

 The Bihar Legislative Assembly is not a permanent body and is subject to dissolution.
-The tenure of the Legislative Assembly is five years from the date appointed for its first sitting unless dissolved sooner.
-Members of the Legislative Assembly are directly elected by the people.
+The tenure of the legislative assembly is five years from the date appointed for its first sitting unless dissolved sooner.
+Members of the legislative assembly are directly elected by the people.

-There are three sessions (Budget session, Monsoon session, Winter session) every year.
+There are three sessions every year: budget session, monsoon session, and winter session.

-The Sessions of Legislative Assembly are presided by Speaker and The Speaker certifies that whether a bill is ordinary bill or money bill.
-Generally he does not participate in voting but he casts his vote in the case of tie.
-Awadh Bihari Chaudhary is the current Speaker of Bihar Legislative Assembly.
-The Legislative Assembly also has a Secretariat which is headed by Secretary.
-He is under the disciplinary control of Speaker.
-The function of Secretary is to assist the Speaker.
-Bateshwar Nath Pandey is the current Secretary of Bihar Legislative Assembly.
+The sessions of the legislative assembly are presided over by the speaker.
+The speaker certifies whether a bill is ordinary bill or money bill.
+Generally, the speaker does not participate in voting, except in the case of a tie.
+Nand Kishore Yadav is the current speaker of the Bihar Legislative Assembly.The legislative assembly also has a Secretariat.
+The secretary is under the disciplinary control of the speaker.
+The function of the secretary is to assist the speaker.
+Bateshwar Nath Pandey is the current secretary of the Bihar Legislative Assembly.